bbulkow/FastLED-idf/README.md

 minute in the IDE, I managed to write a perfectly valid C preprocessor directive that's illegal in Arduino.

-Enter ESP-IDF, which is Espressif's RTOS.
+Enter ESP-IDF, which is Espressif's RTOS for this platform.
 It's based on FreeRTOS, but they had to fork it for multiple cores.
-It's based on FreeRTOS 9, but has some of the work done later backported.
+It's based on FreeRTOS 9, but has some of the work done later backported so it has a few of the FreeRTOS 10 functions, apparently.
+Development seems vibrant, and they use the stock GCC 8.0 compiler with no strange overlays.

 There are a TON of useful modules included with ESP-IDF.
 Notably, nghttp server, mdns, https servers, websockets, json, mqtt, etc etc.

 What I tend to do with embedded systems is blink LEDs!
 Sure, there's other fun stuff, but blinking LEDs is pretty good.
+The included `ledc` module in ESP-IDF is only for changing the duty cycle and brightness, it doesn't control color-controlled LEDs like the WS8211.

 Thus, we need FastLED.